Orange County Unpaid Wages Attorney

 Minimum Wage Violations in California

-As of January 1, 2021, the minimum wage in California is $13 per hour for employers with 25 or fewer employees and $14 per hour for employers with more than 25 employees.
+As of January 1, 2024, the minimum wage in California is $16 per hour for all employers, regardless of company size.
+It is important to know that some cities and counties in California have higher minimum wages than the state’s rate.
 Employers sometimes violate minimum wage law by paying less than minimum wage or by deducting too much money from an employee’s paycheck for employee expenses.

 Federal law allows employers to pay a much lower minimum wage to employees who receive tips, although they must make up the difference if the employee’s total earnings are not up to minimum wage per hour.
 However, in California, employers may not use a worker’s tips as a credit toward the employer’s obligation to pay minimum wage.